XZJIsme/k1-poi/readme.md

 # K1-POI

-The official implementation of K1-POI.
+The official implementation of K1-POI for the KDD 2026 paper **Is the Last Check-In All You Need?
+Next POI Recommendation: Recall and Rerank**.

 ## Quick Start